kellyshreeve/AB-testing-rides-analysis/README.md

 3. Two-Sample Hypothesis Tests
 4. Conclusion and business application

-To view the project, open Zuber_Analysis.ipynb
+To view the analysis, open Zuber_Analysis.ipynb